Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 2

 In our first session, we’ll explore your history, attachment patterns, and what tends to trigger emotional highs and lows.
-Together, we’ll map how these responses developed and begin identifying what stability and safety could look like for you.
+To We gently explore your story, relationship patterns, and what tends to trigger emotional highs and lows.

 3